shaw12/shaw12/README.md

 ## I'm a Full Stack Developer, who love to code!

 - 🌱 I’m currently learning React Native and AWS.
-- 📚 I’m practicing React.js, Javascript, Nodejs and Firebase.
+- 📚 Practicing React.js, Javascript, Nodejs and Firebase.
 - 👯 I’m looking to collaborate with other passionate developers.
 - 🥅 2021 Goals: Master React, Proficient in MERN Stack.
 Contribute to Open Source projects.
 - ⚡ Fun fact: I love to talk foreigners & watch videos related to history.